 Member benefits include:

-- Access to Night At… member events – monthly behind the scenes cultural performances and experiences.
+- Access to Night At… member events, which are monthly behind the scenes cultural performances and experiences.
 Member businesses and organizations receive two tickets per employee for events on a first come, first served basis.
-See the current list of Night At… events below.
+See the current list of Night At… events below

 - Substantial savings with member pricing for Leadership Arts, Business for the Arts Awards luncheon, Economic Activity Study of Metro Denver Culture roll-out event and Arts + Industry Forums